vincent-peugnet/wcms/MANUAL.md

 It is even possible to combine bookmark and filters!
 Specific filters and sorting will overide bookmark settings.

-##### Linkto in templates
+##### Using internal link filter in templates

+Just like the [backlinks](#backlinks) strategy, it's possible use the internal links filter in template for this specific use case: A template that have a link pointing to a random page, which is linking to the current one.

-A specific case exist when if you want to use the [linkto](#linkto) filter in templates: If you want to create a selection of all the pages that point to the current page, you can use the wildcard character `*` as a value.
+If you want to do this, you can use the wildcard character `*` as a value of `linkto` parameter.

     %RANDOM?linkto=*%

+It will be replaced by the [id](#page-id) of the currently displayed page.